Somerandoguy20/K1-open-source-mmu/README.md

 UPDATE: did finally make a cutter work, how you choose to make this work is up to you, I use a frame moutnted part that must be removed in order to run the bed level and must be reinstalled after calibrations are done.

+Cutter spacer is needed at the rear right of the frame looking at it from the front.
+In the slicer cut the part off that is highlited in the photo of it or leave it if you'd like to permanently mount it.
+If you permanently mount it it will interfere with bed leveling when it taps the 4 corners of the bed and may cause skipped steps.

 THIS IS MY FIRST GIT HUB THING SO LET ME KNOW WITH KINDNESS WHAT I GOOFED :)

 AS FAR AS LINKS GO I'VE GIVEN ENOUGH INFORMATION TO GET THE BALL ROLLING I'LL ADD MORE AS QUESTIONS COME AROUND.